wu325/RBOD-/README.md

 · For training and testing of various models (including Oriented R-CNN, Rotated Faster R-CNN, R3Det, and Rotated RetinaNet ) under the mmrotate framework, please refer to https://github.com/open-mmlab/mmrotate?tab=readme-ov-file.

 · For training and testing of YOLOV8-OBB, please refer to https://github.com/ultralytics/ultralytics.

+You can access the dataset at https://doi.org/10.5281/zenodo.13969066.
+Detailed information about the dataset can be found in the following article:
+Wu, J., Li, W., Du, H. et al. An annotated satellite imagery dataset for automated river barrier object detection.
+Sci Data 12, 237 (2025). https://doi.org/10.1038/s41597-025-04590-z